• ABOUT SPOTTED COUCH

 Such a ‘counter-intuitive’ response to Sting’s song may not be that surprising.
 In a recent paper by Nidhya Logeswaran and Joydeep Bhattacharya of the University of London, the duo’s research shows that music affects how we see visual images.
 The behavioural data clearly showed that listening to music significantly affected the participant’s subsequent response to visual emotional stimuli.
 The researchers found that music powerfully influenced the emotional ratings of the faces.
 Happy music made happy faces seem even happier while sad music exaggerated the melancholy of a frown.
 A similar effect was also observed with neutral faces.
 The simple moral is that the emotions of music are “cross-modal,” and can easily spread from one sensory system to another.

-Interestingly, their work may provide some unintended insight into the reason that popular musicians can evoke such extreme responses in their fans (from hysterical crying to groupie devotion or even stalking).
+Interestingly, their work may provide some unintended insight into the reason popular musicians can evoke such extreme responses in their fans (from hysterical crying to groupie devotion or even stalking).
 Were it only music, much of this behaviour would likely not occur, since there is no visuals upon which a listener can attached their “feelings.”
 Celebrity culture and public persona by way of modern mass marketing (concerts, music videos, TV performances, interviews) has brought both a visual and iconic element to popular music.

 stalking, predatorStalking is the wilful following and repeated harassing of another person.
 Paul Mullen, Michele Pathé and Rosemary Purcell (1999) developed five categories of stalkers based on motivations and contexts: intimacy seekers, the incompetent, the rejected, the resentful and predatory stalkers.
 Surprisingly, most stalkers within these categories do not suffer from hallucinations or delusions.
 However, many do suffer from isolation and other forms of mental illness including depression, substance abuse and personality disorders.